How the advice is built up

 Each athlete has its own requirements based on its goals, current physique, experience with sports nutrition and specific complaints.

-Besides these personal influences, there are similarities we found across our innovation teams like Global Sports Communication and all the amature marathon runners we involved in our product testings.
+Besides these personal influences, there are similarities we found across our innovation teams like Global Sports Communication and all the amature half marathon runners we involved in our product testings.